yaswanth1701/Stereo-Reconstruction/README.md

 D is disparity

-using epipolar geomerty we obtained depth by calculating disparity
+using epipolar geomerty we obtain depth by calculating disparity
 #### principle :
  epipolar geomerty: